kschuler/childlanglab-explib/demo-experiment-simple-RA/readme.md

 ### Read Me
-This is a documentation for experiment-libarary.
+This is a demo documentation for experiment-libarary.
 The structure of this expemiment-libarary:

 1. demo-experiment-simple-RT
 2.